esi/esi-docs/docs/services/esi/overview.md

 The API changes date at 11:00 UTC.
 So if you want to use the date of today, use (pseudocode): `now() - 11 * 60 * 60`, to get the current date of the API.

-### Breaking changes
+### New Compatibility Date

-Any breaking changes will be released under a new `X-Compatibility-Date`.
-Breaking changes include:
+The following changes will always be released under a new compatibility date:

+- Adding of new routes.
+- Adding or changing of (now to be) required request parameters.
+- Changing the type of request parameters / response fields / response headers.
 - Removing of request parameters.
 - Removing of response fields / response headers / enum values.
-- Adding or changing request parameters that are (now) required.
-- Changing the type of request parameters / response fields / response headers.

-Any non-breaking changes will not introduce a new `X-Compatibility-Date`.
-Non-breaking changes include:
+The following changes will always be released as part of the existing compatibility dates:

 - Adding of optional request parameters.
 - Adding of response fields / response headers / enum values.